tomGdow/vimo/README.md

                Or, include the following line in your .bashrc file export VIMOMAX=50

+          (4)  The VIMOCHOICE ENV variable controls how multiple files are opened in vim.
+If more than VIMOCHOICE files are to be opened (where, for example,the command contains multiple search terms without the '-m' option), the user will be given a choice whether to proceed or abort.
+               This ENV variable need not be set, and defaults to the value of 2.
+It may be changed as follows:
+               VIMOCHOICE=3
+               export VIMOCHOICE
+               Or, include the following line in your .bashrc file export VIMOCHOICE=3

     NOTES
           (1)  Tested with Rails 4 and Rails 5, and Middleman with Ubuntu 14
                and xubuntu 16.